 Electrical Water Pageant

 The Electrical Water Pageant, like Fort Wilderness itself, didn’t quite debut when Disney World opened, but it began within a few weeks of opening day and has continued with some modifications since then.
 The concept is simple – every night (assuming the weather cooperates) – a chain of floats parades around Bay Lake with simple, light-up screens with colorful creatures like seahorses, dolphins, and crocodiles while playing music (you’ll recognize some of The Little Mermaid’s iconic soundtrack.
-The floats stop at the other Bay Lake resorts and the Magic Kingdom (the park doesn’t always get a show, so check the schedule) so you can catch it elsewhere too.
+The floats stop at the other Bay Lake resorts like the Polynesian and Wilderness Lodge (separate from the campground) and the Magic Kingdom (the park doesn’t always get a show, so check the schedule) so you can catch it elsewhere too.
 The show is short – it’s really just a few minutes long – but it’s a nice little evening activity.
 Depending on the schedule, you can watch the Magic Kingdom fireworks right from the docks.

 Back Trail Segway ride